 rapidly growing safety and security needs.

 Our Group’s products flourish in a variety of fields around the world, including shipping, aerospace, industrial machinery, farming, construction machinery, and social infrastructure.
-As the manufacturer providing these products, we understand that research and development serves as the foundation of the Group’s management.
+As the manufacturer providing these products, we understand that R&D serves as the foundation of the Group’s management.

-The basic policy of our Group’s research and development is based on our Management Philosophy—“To contribute to society, with a focus on our business of leveraging electronics and other advanced technology to create products that embody functions of human senses: measurement, cognition, and control.”
-Research and development is carried out based on the technology strategy and R&D plans of our research arm, the Research & Development Center, and is also implemented as part of product development by our internal companies and subsidiaries.
+The basic policy of our Group’s R&D is based on our Management Philosophy—“To contribute to society, with a focus on our business of leveraging electronics and other advanced technology to create products that embody functions of human senses: measurement, cognition, and control.”
+R&D is carried out based on the technology strategy and R&D plans of our research arm, the R&D Center, and is also implemented as part of product development by our internal companies and subsidiaries.

-long-term research and development and, in general, the development of
+long-term R&D and, in general, the development of

 products utilizing the center’s results is conducted by the development